forthfora/evp-website/docs/specs.md

 ## 9. Future Considerations

-- Password-based login as an additional auth mechanism (extension point documented in ADR 0001).
+- Password-based login as an additional auth mechanism (extension point open).
 - Elevated Committee permissions on the startup database (single-function change in `can_manage_entry`).
 - Async/queued delivery for admin update emails if membership grows.
 - Event RSVP/ticketing integration.
 - Public startup directory surfacing `StartupEntry` data, with submissions via the API.
-- Member profile pages (avatars, bios) building on the existing `User.image` field.
+- Member profile pages (avatars, bios) — would require adding an image field to the `User` model (one does not currently exist).
 - Unsubscribe/self-service email preference management on the frontend.